 Mehrangarh Fort is one of Jodhpur’s most famous and biggest forts in India.
 It stands 410 feet tall and overlooks the entire city of Jodhpur.

-The fort, which is now more than 500 years old, was founded by Rao Jodha and was built during the ruling dynasty of Rathore Rajputs.
-However, the work on the fort was carried out by subsequent rulers till the 20th century and thus, has seven gates built by different kings to remember their victory.
+Rao Jodha founded the fort, which is now more than 500 years old, during the ruling dynasty of the Rathore Rajputs.
+However, subsequent rulers carried out the work on the fort until the 20th century, and thus, they built seven gates to remember their victories.

 The fort displays diverse architecture and has gorgeous palaces within.
 Since the fort is still in the hands of the royal family, it is well-maintained and preserved for tourists.
 Besides having restaurants and museums, visitors can enjoy folk performances in the fort.